 Working with remote teams offers a new set of challenges over a co-located team, managing and maintaining workload and morale is vital.

 Remote working currently is not a choice, it is necessary for business continuity.
-But once we are past these uncertain times, it’s likely that staff (and hopefully Managers) will have seen benefits to having the option of structured remote working, and a full work from home strategy can be implemented.
-It will be necessary for each firm to determine what best practices they want to adopt in the future, but for the immediacy of now – how is the best way to start a team working remotely?
+We will have seen benefits to having the option of structured remote working, and a full work from home strategy.
+It will be necessary for each firm to determine what best practices they want to adopt in the future, but – how is the best way to start a team working remotely?

 As part of our software development process, we work with a methodology called Agile – bear with me, this won’t be technical, but is best explained with a worked example.

 Each development team has a Backlog (to do list) which is managed by the Product Owner.
 Although the team is well aware they are working towards a software release in (say) six months from now, they work in small sprints, usually 2-3 weeks.

 At the start of each sprint, the Product Owner will have scoped out the detail of the work needed and prioritized the Product Backlog.
 The team determine what work they feel they can achieve in the sprint, and commit to do that work, self-managing who is best placed to deliver on each task.

 Each day of the sprint, there is a daily catch up call (usually only 15 minutes), where each team member answers three basic questions: What did I do yesterday?
 What will I do today?
 Is there anything getting in my way?

 At the end of the sprint, the team confirm what work has been achieved, but equally as important is to ask themselves some further questions: What went well?
 What went badly?
 What would we do differently next time?

 Two important concepts of working Agile is that the team self-manage and are responsible for learning and self-improvement.

 So, how could this example work in an accounting firm?